 If you are facing kidney failure, you may be frightened.
-We at UMC are prepared to help you explore your options.
+Please know that our expertly trained team is here to help you explore your options.
 We will base our mutual decision on your medical history, health status and personal situation.

 Would You Benefit From a Kidney Transplant Evaluation?

-People exploring transplant as a treatment potential must go through a pre-transplant evaluation to determine if transplant is the best option.
-Are you healthy enough for a transplant?
+Our team will conduct a detailed pretransplant evaluation to determine if transplant is the best option for you.
+We will help you determine if you are healthy enough for a transplant.
 Patients who are not good candidates for a kidney transplant include those who have: